Areson/RGBFusion390SetColor/README_EN.md

 Where:

 - <AREA_ID>: Area number.
-Area identifiers can be obtained with the command --areasor used -1to set all areas.
+Area identifiers can be obtained with the command --areasor or use -1 to set all areas.
 If area -1 is used, the parameter `<MODE_ID>` will be ignored.
 - <MODE_ID>: Numerical value that sets the mode of operation of the area.
 See Mode Identifiers
 - <R_VALUE>: Value between 0 and 255 representing the color red.
 - <G_VALUE>: Value between 0 and 255 representing the green color.